gvellut/jncep/README.md

 ##### A note about volume numbers

-The volume number used in the `--parts` option is the internal one used by J-Novel Club and is a single number.
-For most series, it is identical to the volume number as indicated on the series page on the J-Novel Club website: *Volume 7* means `7` can be passed to the `--parts` option.
+The volume number used in the `--parts` option is the one used by J-Novel Club internally, for its website and API.
+For most series, it is identical to the volume number as written in the volume sections on the series pages of the J-Novel Club website: *Volume 7* means `7` can be passed to the `--parts` option.

 However, for some series, the volume numbering scheme is different.
 For example:
-- The volumes of *Ascendance of a Bookworm* are written as *Part x Volume y*
+- The volumes of *Ascendance of a Bookworm* are written as *Part x Volume y*.
+However, internally, J-Novel Club still uses a single number to describe a volume for this series.
-- *Min-Maxing My TRPG Build* has *Volume 4 Canto II*
+- *Min-Maxing My TRPG Build* has *Volume 4 Canto I* and *Volume 4 Canto II*.
+Internally, J-Novel Club describes the first as volume `4` and the second as volume `5`.
 - There are also some series with a side-stories volume that has been inserted in the normal series but which doesn't follow the volume numbering scheme: This volume will shift the internal numbering for the volumes that come after.

 In order to get the volume number to use for the `--parts` option for those series, you should go to the series page on J-Nobel Club, then click on the volume you want.
-Then the URL in the brower will change to add `#volume-xx` at then end.
+Then the URL in the brower will change with `#volume-xx` added at then end.
 This number can be used for `jncep`.
 For example, for *Ascendance of a Bookworm Part 4 Volume 8*, the URL in the browser will change to something like `https://j-novel.club/series/ascendance-of-a-bookworm#volume-20`.
 It means you should use `20` as the volume number for the command.

 ### Rare Unicode characters